bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 8-14.</b> Specular random rockiness</i></small></small></p>

-And that concludes our foray into filters.
-As I mentioned before, there's so much more to explore where filters are concerned, and there are quite a few primitives I didn't have the space to touch on.
-It definitely warrants (and rewards) further independent exploration.
+<p>And that concludes our foray into filters.
+As I mentioned before,
+there's so much more to explore where filters are concerned, and there are quite a few primitives I didn't have the space to touch on.
+It definitely warrants (and rewards) further independent exploration.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch8-5">8.5 Summary</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Let's do a quick recap of what was covered in this our penultimate chapter:
+<p>Let's do a quick recap of what was covered in this our penultimate chapter:</p>

 -   How filters are constructed